dcarpintero/machine-learning/Transformer.md

 ## Encoder

 The encoder processes the input sequence and produces a sequence of hidden states.
-It is composed of a stack of N = 6 identical layers (each comprising two sub-layers).
+It is composed of a stack of N = 6 identical layers (each comprising two sub-layers) aimed at acquiring understanding from the input.

 The first sublayer is a **multi-head self-attention**.
 Each attention head in a multi-head attention layer processes a different subset of the input, allowing the model (i) to attend to different patterns or relationships, and (ii) to effectively process long sequences of text by considering multiple aspects of the input simultaneously.
 In practice, it is intended that each attention head learns (by itself) a different aspect of the language by capturing a contextual dependency.
 While the number of attention heads included in the attention layer varies from model to model, it is typically in the range of 12-100.